expo/expo/docs/pages/guides/using-hermes.md

 ### Standalone apps created with `expo build` are not supported

 The classic build system [isn't flexible enough](https://blog.expo.dev/expo-managed-workflow-in-2021-5b887bbf7dbb) to support using Hermes for some apps and not for others.
 You will need to use the new build system, [EAS Build](/build/introduction), to use Hermes in your standalone apps.

+### Expo Go for iOS is not supported

+Hermes is not supported in Expo Go for iOS.